etransfer/EHPath/README.md

     python consolidate_output.py 1rrq3 HT

-EHPath multirun is also parallelized to enable speed-up when run on an HPC cluster.
+EHPath Multirun is also parallelized to enable speed-up when run on an HPC cluster.
 A Conda environment file (environment.yml) is also supplied for compatibility.
 Please see (https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) for installation details.